 The Luna cryptographic module is a multi-chip embedded module as defined by FIPS PUB 140-2 section 4.5.
 The module is enclosed in a strong metal enclosure that provides tamper-evidence.
 Any tampering that might compromise a module's security is detectable by visual inspection of the physical integrity of a module.
+The Security Officer should perform a visual inspection of the module at regular intervals.
 Within the metal enclosure, a hard opaque epoxy covers the circuitry of the cryptographic module.
 Attempts to remove this epoxy will cause sufficient damage to the cryptographic module so that it is rendered inoperable.